extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/configure_vrrpe_gw.rst

                                      - ipv6

                                      **Default**: ipv4
-   **intf_type**                     The interface type, VDX/SLX supports only ve and MLX supports both ve and ethernet.
+   *intf_type*                       The interface type, VDX & SLX supports only `ve`.

                                      Choose from:

-                                     - ethernet
                                      - ve

                                      **Default**: ve
-   **intf_name**                     The name of the interface, for ethernet slot/port, for ve, ve-id like 10,20.
+   *intf_name*                       The VE ID.
+This is mandatory args for SLX.
+VE range for SLX is from 1 through 4096 and 1 through 8191 for VDX. `intf_name` will be infered as `vlan_id` if not passed.

                                      Type: ``string``
    *display_show_results*            This enable/disable output display of show commands executed on the devices.